Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Entering the City Limits of Santiago de CompostelaEntering the City Limits of Santiago de Compostela

 We actually slowed our steps as we arrived into the city, as if to savor the final moments.
-We certainly were filled with contentment, that our goal was in sight on this day thirteen of the Camino Primitivo.
-We even stopped for a sort of celebratory café con leche and croissants, just after nine, before entering the main part of the city, below.
-It felt appropriate.
+We certainly were filled with contentment, that our goal was now in sight.
+We even stopped for a sort of celebratory café con leche and croissants before entering the main part of the city.
+It felt appropriate on our day thirteen of the Camino Primitivo.

 When I researched facts for this article, I read that it was the tradition for pilgrims to walk the final steps from Monte do Gozo to the Cathedral, barefoot.
 I was grateful that I was unaware of this tradition, as I don't know how practical this would be on modern city streets!

-When the street becomes the Rúa de San Pedro, the first glimpses of the cathedral towers come into focus, (see photo below).
-For us, since we missed this on Monte do Gozo, this was our first glimpse!
+When the Rúa dos Concheiros ends at another large open plaza, and the street narrows and becomes the Rúa de San Pedro, the first urban glimpses of the cathedral towers come into focus, see photo below.
+For us, on our first time through, since we missed this on Monte do Gozo, this was our first glimpse!
+You can just see a cathedral spire above the pilgrim in the red jacket’s head.

 For my husband, Rich, who had not yet been to Santiago de Compostela, it was his moment of joy!
 (And for me too!)
 Fueled with our café con leche, we were now eager to get there, and quickened our pace!

-At the end of the Rúa de San Pedro, just before entering the old city at the Porta do Camiño, or the original medieval gate, is a small plaza with park benches and this cruceiro.
+Surprisingly there are no albergues through this section.
+At the end of the Rúa de San Pedro 400 meters later and just before entering the old city at the Porta do Camiño, or the original medieval gate, is a small plaza with park benches and a cruceiro.
 The Museo de Pobo Galega is just behind it.

-...down through the tunnel and finally to the main Praza do Obradoiro, for the traditional victory shot!
-We had made it, indeed, on day thirteen, Camino Primitivo.
+We had finally made it to the main Praza do Obradoiro, for the traditional victory shot!

-Shortly after arriving on the praza, we stumbled onto Mattias.
+Shortly after arriving on the praza, we stumbled into Mattias.
 Despite his foot problems, he had made it.
 We contacted Glyvia, and she was also due to arrive shortly after us.

 We checked into and stayed at the historic former monastery of the Hospedería de San Martín Pinario, which is well worth it, but there are many accommodations available in the city of Santiago de Compostela.
-We usually prefer to stay in a hotel once we arrive in Santiago, and have stayed in the Casa Celsa - Barbantes, the Pensión Pazo de Agra, the Pensión Residencia Fornos and the Airiños Aires.
+We usually prefer to stay in a hotel once we arrive in Santiago, and have stayed in the Casa Celsa - Barbantes, the Pensión Paz de Agra, and the Pensión Residencia Fornos.
 They are all comfortable, clean and economical.
 You can search for many others by clicking here for booking.com.

 There are also many albergues in the city, two right along the French way just before the cathedral, the Albergue The Last Stamp and the Albergue Azabache.
-In addition, to the north of the cathedral there is the Blanco Albergue, and the Albergue Santiago KMO.
-An finally, there is the huge Albergue Seminario Menor to the south.
+In addition, to the north of the cathedral there is the Blanco Albergue, the Albergue Linares, the Albergue Alda O Fogar de Teodomiro and the Albergue Santiago KM-O. And finally, there is the huge Albergue Seminario Menor to the south as well as the Mundoalbergue.

 We all gathered together for lunch, after the noon mass, at my favorite, the Casa Manolo for a nice family reunion.
 The food as always, was delicious.